Why study Christian Ministries at Taylor?

 *The Taylor University Center for Scripture Engagement is a collaboration among a number of Taylor departments to promote deep engagement in Scripture, train ministry leaders both on- and off-campus, and conduct cutting-edge research.
 Taylor students have also participated in writing Scripture engagement articles on Bible Gateway read by millions of people and helping build computer software for a Scripture engagement app.

 Study abroad opportunities

-The CEM program encourages students to take advantage of study abroad opportunities.
+The CM program encourages students to take advantage of study abroad opportunities.
 Faculty advisors help students work with their academic schedules to provide time to study and serve in off-campus programs.
 Some of the most popular off-campus programs include: